kanelv/kanelv/README.md

 --->

 ### 👨🏻‍💻 About me
-- 🏢   I'm working as a Remote Full-time Backend Engineer for a company based in Tokyo - Japan
+- 🏢   I'm working as a Remote Full-time Backend Engineer for a company providing energy management solutions based in Tokyo - Japan
-- 🌱   I’m currently learning new frameworks and technologies to become a better engineer
+- 🌱   I’m pursuing to get AWS SAA-C03.
+I am pleased to share with you what I have followed for learning [AWS SAA-C03](https://github.com/kanelv/AWS-SAA-C02-Course).
+- 🌱   I’m improving algorithms knowledge and shaping my coding style daily based on [a good plan shared by a man](https://github.com/kanelv/coding-interview-university/tree/master).
+- 🤔 I will try to write my blog about my works and how I enjoy my own life at [here](https://kanelv.github.io/).
+But now I have nothing...
+I will be updated soon.
 - 📫   How to reach me: cuonglvrepvn@gmail.com

 ### 🛠 Tech Stack (Languages & Tools)